A1cX/Grafana-Monitoring/README.md

 Notes

-Ensure the Node Exporter version matches the macOS architecture.
+Ensured the Node Exporter version matches the macOS architecture.

-Dashboards may include variables (job, node, instance).
-Ensure correct selection for metrics display.
+Dashboards included variables (job, node, instance) that needed manual correction/selection for metrics display.

-Prometheus must successfully scrape Node Exporter for Grafana to display data.
+Prometheus must successfully scrape Node Exporter for Grafana to display data and manauak checks and restart of Grafana was needed.

-This setup provides a functional monitoring stack that allows visualization of system metrics in a Grafana dashboard on macOS.
+This personal setup provides a functional monitoring stack that allows visualization of system metrics in a Grafana dashboard on macOS.